Driver in fatal crash, police chase facing possible murder charge

 Her booking photo is not being released at this time.

-The incident started when Boulder County deputies were called to a head-on collision between Garcia and another vehicle at 68th Street and South Boulder Road at 11:30 a.m.
+According to an affidavit, Boulder County officers were called to a head-on collision on South Boulder Road between 68th Street and Crannell Drive at 11:30 a.m.
 Wednesday.

-Officials said one person was killed on the scene, while a passenger in Garcia's sport utility vehicle was seriously injured.
+According to the affidavit, emergency responders found a Toyota 4 Runner driven by Garcia and a Jeep driven by Joseph Janicke, who was pronounced dead on the scene.

-The exact cause of that crash remains under investigation, but Colorado State Patrol officials said Garcia was believed to be intoxicated.
+Witnesses said Garcia began to walk away from the crash and then stole a Ford SUV belonging to a man who had pulled over to investigate the crash.
+The affidavit said Garcia "used force and caused pain" to the SUV owner but did not elaborate.

-Following that crash, officials said Garcia stole a vehicle at the scene and evaded officers, eventually heading westbound on Arapahoe Avenue into the city of Boulder at a "high rate of speed."
+Now in the stolen SUV, Garcia reportedly evaded officers, eventually heading westbound on Arapahoe Avenue into the city of Boulder at a "high rate of speed."

 Boulder police said one attempt to stop the vehicle with stop sticks led to Garcia hitting another vehicle while avoiding capture.
 The driver of that car was not injured.